qyvlik/redis-docker/redis-ha-stack/README.md

 ## get ip from swarm node

-This docker stack use host mode, the docker swarm node ip is the redis server ip.
+This docker stack use **host** network mode, the docker swarm nodes ip is the redis servers ip.

+So you can connect the redis servers by use the IDE, such as IntelliJ IDEA.

 ```bash
 docker node inspect --format {{.Status.Addr}} swarm-master